Ronald J.Will – Concept Turbo Phantom

 Was presented for the first time at the Auto – Los Angeles car in avril 1978.
 Created by Ron and Lee Will, the vehicle was built by the Phantom Vehicle Company in California.
 (UNITED STATES).
 Ron Will worked as a designer at GM for the Corvette Studio when he launched the Turbo Phantom and the vehicle was tested in the GM wind tunnel, several people called it "Three Wheel Corvette". in California to build the car and establish the Phantom Vehicle company.

-The Turbo Phantom has an exceptionally wide position (7 feet) and bass (44 inches high) who, associated with the style of the car, gives it an age spray design.
+The Turbo Phantom has an exceptionally wide position (7 feet) and bass (44 inches high) which, associated with the style of the car, gives it an age spray design.
 It was powered by a Honda Goldwing turbocharged engine which gave the car a top speed of over 140 my / h and a time of 0 at 60 mph in 6 seconds.
 The body was made from urethane foam and fiberglass sandwiched and then reinforced with steel spacers.
 The front suspension was removed from a VW Beetle while the rack-and-pinion steering came from an MG Midget.
 The vehicle also had a roll bar incorporated in the body and access was via a lifting roof which also raised the steering column and the dashboard..
 We know that only three prototypes were built because we think the car was too expensive to produce.

 Finally, Ron Will went to work for Subaru as a designer